SamikshaMishra300/Customer-Segmentation-and-Spending-Behaviour-Analysis/README.md

 # Customer Segmentation and Spending Behaviour Analysis

+# Business Problem & Solution

+## 📌 Problem
+In today  data-driven market, businesses struggle to effectively target and engage customers due to a lack of **clear segmentation and spending insights**.
+Traditional marketing strategies often fail to deliver personalized experiences, leading to:

+- **Inefficient promotions** with low conversion rates.
+- **Low customer retention** due to lack of engagement.
+- **Missed revenue opportunities** from untapped high-value customers.

+By implementing these insights, businesses can **boost revenue, increase engagement, and drive long-term growth**. 🚀

 ## Overview
 In today’s competitive market, businesses must understand customer behaviour to personalize marketing strategies and enhance engagement.